bluepylons/Boston/README.md

 ![CNC version](https://github.com/bluepylons/Boston/blob/main/graphics/CNC/DSC_0317.JPG?raw=true)

 ## Introduction
 Boston is a compact battleship with a complement of 18 programmable keys, in a footprint 2u narrower than a full-size, and only about 1.5u wider than a 96%.
 There is a 3D printed version and a CNC aluminum version.
-Hotswap PCBs for both are in development.
+Hotswap ANSI PCBs are available for both.
 All are open source.

 The immediate inspiration for Boston was the DriftMechanics [Austin](https://github.com/Gondolindrim/Austin), as well as the [7-row Thinkpad keyboards](https://cdn.mos.cms.futurecdn.net/ZgDSnno6WfhXMf8u8fsBv7-970-80.jpg) found on Thinkpads of the T420 generation and older.
 The general idea was to make a narrower full-size that retained both the 2u numpad "0" and traditional 2x3 Ins/Del/Home/End/PgUp/PgDn nav block, by expanding vertically.